Unique Unisex Middle Names

-Over the past decade, we’ve seen starbabies named Wyatt Oliver and Wyatt Isabelle, Babyberries called Harbor Alister and Harbor Aurelia, and unisex options like Skyler and Peyton, Arrow and Linden crossing gender lines in both directions.
-And the number of babies receiving truly gender-neutral names (one with at least a 35:65 gender split) is up more than 60% compared to a decade ago.
+Over the past decade, we’ve seen celebrity babies named Wyatt Oliver and Wyatt Isabelle, Babyberries called Harbor Alister and Harbor Aurelia, and unisex options like Skyler and Peyton, Arrow and Linden crossing gender lines in both directions.
+And the number of babies receiving truly a gender-neutral name (one with at least a 35:65 gender split) is up more than 60% compared to a decade ago.

 With all of these unisex first names flying around, you’d think that conventionally gendered middles would be holding firm, if only for practicality’s sake.
 And you’d be right — to a certain extent, at least.
 Although the SSA doesn’t record data on middle names, anecdotal evidence tells us that traditional picks like Rose and Elizabeth, James and Michael still reign supreme in the middle spot (although James has recently been creeping into an increasing number of girl birth announcements, too).

-But we’ve also seen more adventurous — and ambiguous — options like Fox and West, Campbell and Milton, Artemis and Jupiter used for babies of both sexes, both on Nameberry and out in the “real world”.
+But we’ve also seen more adventurous — and ambiguous — options like Fox and Kit, Wilder and Winter, Bellamy and Callahan used for babies of both sexes, both on Nameberry and out in the “real world”.

 It’s easy to see the appeal.
 A unique unisex middle name can add an unexpected twist to a mainstream first name, as in the case of starbabies Penelope Scotland and Jonathan Rosebanks.
 It can help to tone down the frilliness or machismo of a strongly gendered first name: think Alyssa Milano’s Elizabella Dylan, or Kevin James’ Kannon Valentine.
-Or it can reinforce the deliberate ambiguity of a truly gender-neutral first name choice, like Megan Fox’s Journey River or Alanis Morrissette’s Onyx Solace.
+Or it can reinforce the deliberate ambiguity of a truly gender neutral names, like Megan Fox’s Journey River or Alanis Morrissette’s Onyx Solace.

-And while monosyllabic monikers — from Ann and John to Wren and Gray — have always ruled in the middle spot, there’s room for more elaborate options, too.
+And while one-syllable names — from Ann and John to Wren and Gray — have always ruled in the middle spot, there’s room for more elaborate options, too.
 It can be fun to pair a short, simple first name with a more dramatic middle, or to balance out a fancy first with a more tailored middle name.
 This trend is all about thinking outside the box!

-Here are five of our favorite places to look for fresh inspiration for the middle name slot, plus some of the most unexpected unisex options in each category.
+Here are five of our favorite places to look for fresh inspiration for middle names, plus some of the coolest unisex options in each category.